rnatella/software-security/web-security/csrf-elgg/README.md

 you need to uncomment lines regarding ports in the docker-compose file.

-In Addition, you can add the following lines to `/etc/hosts`:
+In addition, you can add the following lines to `/etc/hosts`:
 ```
 # For CSRF Lab
 127.0.0.1        www.csrflabelgg.com